tongzhouxu/mashpit/paper/paper.md

 # Performance

-We evaluated Mashpit's performance using 1000 query genomes against _Salmonella_, _Listeria_, _E. coli_, and _Campylobacter_ Mashpit taxon databases, built from SNP clusters defined by NCBI pathogen detection in January 2024.
-To assess sensitivity, we randomly selected 1000 newly added genomes post-January 2024 and examined Mashpit's ability to identify the true SNP cluster within the top output hits.
-The average speed of the query is shown in Figure A(\autoref{fig:figure}).
-The rate of true SNP clusters being in the top hits with different thresholds is shown in Figure B(\autoref{fig:figure}).
+To evaluated the performance of Mashpit, we constructed Mashpit taxon databases for _Salmonella_, _Listeria_, _E. coli_, and _Campylobacter_ using NCBI pathogen detection SNP clusters versioned before January 2024.
+We randomly selected 1000 newly added genomes for each species added to NCBI pathogen detection after January 2024.
+Subsequently, we queried these genomes against Mahpit taxon databases and recorded the time taken for each step (\autoref{fig:figure}).
+We also compared the query results with the true SNP cluster of the query genomes.
+We calclated the proportion of true SNP clusters appearing among the top hits at various thresholds (\autoref{fig:figure}).
+The 'threshold' indicates whether the correct SNP cluster is among the top 'threshold number' of query hits.
+For instance, a threshold of 25 indicates that the correct cluster is among the top 25 hits.
+Our findings indicate that _Salmonella_ demonstrated a 70% success rate in having the true cluster within the top 25 hits while _Campylobacter_ showed a success rate of approximately 90%.

 # Discussion